trigaten/Learn_Prompting/docs/basics/intro.md

 </div>

-This chapter introduces simple prompting techniques as well as terminology.
 In order to understand prompting/prompt engineering, you first need to understand some *very* basic AI concepts.
-If you already know about the below topics, feel free to skip ahead to the [next article](https://learnprompting.org/docs/basics/prompting).

 ## What is AI?